aarondemolder/nodenoise/README.md

 To create a terrain, you'll want:

-1. A noise generator (Perlin, Billow, RidgedMulti, Voronoi) You can alter the values in these generators
+1. A noise generator (Perlin, Billow, RidgedMulti, Voronoi)
-2. A heightmap generator
-	You can alter the resolution and generator bounds
+2. A heightmap generator - You can alter the resolution and generator bounds
-3. Two Image Renderers, one for a heightmap and one for a diffuse You can alter brightness, contrast and light colour, as well as add an automatic gradient
+3. Two Image Renderers, one for a heightmap and one for a diffuse
 4. An Image Writer or Preview Link
-	Export high resolution textures for use as displacement maps in a renderer of your choice or preview your generation result in NNPRV, from here you can adjust your scale and export as OBJ

 That's it!